libp2p/specs/connections/multiselect2.md

 ### Secure Channel Selection

-Conversely to multistream-select 1.0, secure channel protocols are not dynamically negotiated in multiselect 2.0.
-Instead, they are announced upfront in the peer multiaddrs.
+Conversely to multistream-select 1.0, secure channel protocols are not dynamically negotiated in-band.
+Instead, they are announced upfront in the peer multiaddrs (<add link to multiaddr spec>).
+This way, implementations can jump straight into a cryptographic handshake, thus curtailing the possibility of packet-inspection-based censorship and dynamic downgrade attacks.

 It is up to the implementers to decide whether each secure channel is exposed over a different port, or if a single port handles all secure channels, and a demultiplexing strategy is used to identify which protocol is being used.

 **TODO**: Do we need to describe the format here?
 I guess we don't, but we will probably need another document for that change, and we can link to it from here.